-Sperm are quite vulnerable and fragile and approximately 90% of infertility in males is attributable to low sperm counts, poor sperm quality or both.
+Sperm is quite vulnerable and fragile and approximately 90% of infertility in males is attributable to low sperm counts, poor sperm quality or both.
 The remaining cases of male infertility may be anatomical, hormonal imbalances or genetic defects.

 There are many factors that are known to interfere with sperm quality and inhibit conception including diet, lifestyle factors such as smoking and drinking, environmental toxins & chemicals (that may be associated with career/work), stress, illness & poor immunity, weight, age, genetics and heat (sperm like the cold).

-The health and quality of sperm impacts not only the ability to conceive, but also a healthy, successful pregnancy and baby.
+The health and quality of sperm impacts not only the ability to conceive but also a healthy, successful pregnancy and baby.
 In other words, poor quality sperm has been linked to:

-- Reduced ability to fertilse an egg
+- Reduced ability to fertilise an egg

 - Poor development of the embryo

 - Subsequent childhood illnesses eg allergies, asthma, autism, etc